Sterling drops as EU's Barnier says just hours left for Brexit deal | Business

 The British currency is still on track for its best week since the end of July as market confidence has risen sharply this week on hopes that the European Union and Britain will clinch a last-minute trade deal ahead of a Dec.
 31 deadline, when a Brexit transition period ends.
 Almost a year after Britain formally left the EU, the two sides are in the final stretch of talks over a post-Brexit trade deal.

-The pound hit 2-1/2 year highs above $1.36 this week, but Friday's trading session served as a reminder that the two sides still have divergent ideas on how they want to build their post-Brexit relationship.
-Barnier told the European parliament that the path to an agreement was "very narrow".
+The pound hit 2-1/2 year highs above $1.36 this week, but Friday's trading session served as a reminder that the two sides still have divergent ideas on how they want to build their future relationship.
+Barnier told the European parliament that the path to an agreement was "very narrow", while British Prime Minister Boris Johnson said the British door was open but that the EU should see sense and compromise.

 - READ MORE ON: